Impetus/couverture/README.md

 > 1.Before running this tool, make sure jacoco.xml is present at the following location in your module: service/target/site/jacoco.xml If not, follow below steps :

 > a.
 Make the necessary additions in pom.xml at service/pom.xml (you can find the changes in additions folder in tool)

 > 2.CodeCoverageTool is a maven project, do a mvn install and then run it as java project.

-> 3. Go to the com.codecoverage.runner package and run to the RunCodeCoverage java class.
+> 3.Go to the com.codecoverage.runner package and run to the RunCodeCoverage java class.

->     You have get such type of output
+>You have get such type of output

->      a.
+>a .
 Enter User Story Number, if multiple user Stories then please separate them       by comma (,)

->      Note: Please Enter usscc number like US-1234.
+>Note: Please Enter usscc number like US-1234.
 If you have two user story number like US-1235, Us-1234

->      b.
+>b.
 After entered you have to give a project location

->      Like Enter SRC/Code Location
+>Like Enter SRC/Code Location

->     Note: entered your location like D:\svnCheckout
+>Note: entered your location like D:\svnCheckout

 > c.
 After entered it will ask

 > d.
 Enter code coverage tool(Jococo/cobertura):

 > enter 1 for Cobertura

 > enter 2 for Jococo

 > Note:  if you want to code coverage cobertura press one or if you want to code coverage jococo press two.

 > 4.If we are getting such type of error when we run mvn sonar: sonar command. then we need to install collabnet subversion software.
 There is link we can download this software https://www.collab.net/downloads and set the path variable C:\Program Files\CollabNet\Subversion Client